Advanced Settings

 this control may be disabled if the camera and camera driver can report

-the pixel size to PHD2.
+the pixel size to PHD2 (most can).
 In that case, the value displayed in the

 disabled control represents the device-reported pixel size - it is what